Pilar Khoury: International career

 Born in Canada, Khoury is of Lebanese descent.
-She has stated her preference to play for Lebanon over Canada, saying that she dreamed of representing Lebanon from a young age.
+In 2020 she stated her preference to play for Lebanon over Canada, saying that she dreamed of representing Lebanon from a young age.

 Khoury was first called up for Lebanon in April 2021, ahead of a friendly tournament in Armenia.
 Regarding her first call-up, she stated: "I have difficulty expressing how much it means to me.
 To represent my parents' country after all the sacrifices they made for my soccer career".
 However, due to resulting positive to COVID-19, she was unable to travel.

-She made her debut on 21 October, helping Lebanon beat the United Arab Emirates 1–0 in the 2022 AFC Women's Asian Cup qualification.
-Khoury was called up to represent Lebanon at the 2022 WAFF Women's Championship; she helped her side finish runners-up, scoring her first international goal against Syria on 4 September.
+She made her debut on 21 October 2021, helping Lebanon beat the United Arab Emirates 1–0 in the 2022 AFC Asian Cup qualification.
+Khoury was called up to represent Lebanon at the 2022 WAFF Championship; she helped her side finish runners-up, scoring her first international goal against Syria on 4 September 2022.

+Managerial career

+Khoury worked with youth teams ranging from under-11 to under-19 at Saint-Étienne, Nantes, and Strasbourg.
+On 2 September 2025, she was appointed video analyst for Seconde Ligue club Metz and head coach of the club's under-19 team.

 Style of play

 Initially a striker, Khoury developed into a winger during her stay at Nantes.
+She was capable of playing in all attacking positions.

 Personal life

 Khoury's maternal grandfather, Louis Saad, was also a footballer; he died in 2013.
 Khoury stated that he taught her how to play football.
 A few days prior to dying, her grandfather passed his French citizenship onto her, which facilitated her move to play professionally in France three years later.
+She is the cousin of fellow footballer Ralph Khoury.

-While playing for the Ottawa Gee-Gees, Khoury completed a bachelor’s degree in health sciences with a minor in psychology.
+While playing for the Ottawa Gee-Gees, Khoury completed a bachelor's degree in health sciences with a minor in psychology.
 Khoury was also a student during her time at Albi.